The Cultural Hotspot of Belfast: Cathedral Quarter

 Belfast’s Cathedral Quarter: A Cultural Hub

 Although the area fell into a state of disrepair in the twentieth century.
-It has recently re-emerged as a ‘cultural quarter’ of Belfast.
-Because of the recent growth in arts – and culture-based organizations that are located there, including Northern Visions TV, The Safehouse Arts Gallery, Belfast Print Workshop and Belfast’s small Zen Meditation community.
+It has recently re-emerged as a ‘cultural quarter’.
+Because of the recent growth in arts – and culture-based organizations that are located there, including Northern Visions TV, The Safehouse Arts Gallery, Print Workshop and Belfast’s small Zen Meditation community.

 The area also boasts a rich literary heritage as The Northern Whig.
 A popular newspaper that was circulated from 1824 until 1963, was based there.
 Today, its building has been transformed into a popular pub and restaurant.
 The Irish News, another well-known newspaper, still has its head office on Donegall Street.